LBaP! Lesson 5 Overview

 When I get to designing level layouts, I know that Pea can jump to platforms that are 3 tiles high with enough room to reach the apex of her maximum jump height (when the player presses and holds the jump button) and go into a falling state for a moment before landing on the platform from above.

 I also know that because the default platformer engine is very lenient when allowing the player to land on a one-way platform from below, Pea will snap to one-way platforms that are 4 tiles high.
 In fact, the platformer engine is so lenient in this regard, that it looks like the player is teleporting to the platform over several pixels sometimes.
-This is something I think doesn't feel very nice (or look very nice for that matter), so we will look into reducing this snap to one-way platform threshold in the next lesson by the way.
-In any case, you can see just how detailed you can get when breaking down the movement by asking several questions as you test your physics parameters!
+In my opinion, this doesn't feel very nice (or look very nice for that matter), so we will look into reducing this snap to one-way platform threshold in the next lesson by the way.
+In any case, you can see just how detailed you can get when breaking down the movement by asking several questions as you test your physics parameters.

 If I am being honest, the vanilla platformer engine is, to put it kindly - lacking in flexibility.
-While I have offered only four example questions regarding the player movement above, we should be asking dozens of questions when it comes to the physics that determines player movement.
+While I have offered only four example questions regarding the player movement above, we should be asking dozens of questions.

 - Tom (Gumpy Function)